tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 6
 ```

-Of course, a different value for `n`, gives us different results from calling `increment-n`.
+Of course, a different value for `n` gives us different results from calling `increment-n`.

 ```
 > =>